WHAT TO EXPECT TO FIND AT OUR WORSHIP SERVICE

 We respond to this word with offerings, prayers and praise for the good news we receive from our gracious and loving God that he has and will give us the strength we need.

 Throughout these various portions of service are additional prayers and hymns to his glory.
 Then we gratefully receive His blessings for a safe journey home.

 When will the offering be taken?
 How much am I expected to give?
 Do they expect visitors to give?
 These are often nagging questions for visitors.
 This should not be your concern.
 You may wish to learn more of our ministry and service before you bring your offerings to God thru our church.
 Again, we are glad that you took the time to come and worship with us.

-We are taught thru the Bible that our gifts to God should reflect our belief that everything we have is from him thru his loving kindness.
-It teaches us that thru our offerings we worship and honor him.
+We are taught in the Bible that our gifts to God should reflect our belief that everything we have is from him through his loving kindness.
+It teaches us that with our offerings we worship and honor him.
 As these contributions are gifts to God, no one attempts to regulate the amount of the gift of any individual.